 This involves children developing a positive sense of themselves and others; forming good relationships and respect for others; developing social skills and managing their feelings and behaviour; and developing confidence in their own abilities.

 Children will learn to link sounds and letters and be encouraged to develop a love of books.
 They will begin to read and write.
+We use Read Write Inc to support the teaching of our phonics.
+Please follow the link below for more information on this scheme.

 Children will develop and improve their skills in counting, understanding and using numbers.
 They will begin to solve simple problems involving addition and subtraction.
 They will also learn to describe shapes, spaces and measures.